khalid-el-masnaoui/MySql-Notes/ARCHITECTURE.md

 > When an application (_MySQL_, or other specific application running in the _user space_) executes a _read_ system call, _page cache_ (_write-back cache_ implemented in the  _OS_ kernel inside the system space) is looked at first.
 If the data is in _page cache_, then it’s copied out into the buffers (memory area) in the application address space.
 Otherwise, it’s loaded from persistent storage (_disk_) into _page cache_ for further accesses, as well as copied out into the application space.

 > When an application executes a _write_ system call, the data moves from the buffers in the application address space into _page cache._ and the underlying _page_ (every piece of data lives inside a logical box called a _page_) gets marked as a _dirty page_.
 In order to synchronize _dirty pages_ with the storage, a background process called _write-back_ flushes them to the storage and evicts them from the _page cache_ some time afterward.

+###### **_Mmap_ system call**

+> Using this mechanism, the data file is mapped into the process address space (_MySQL_ process) using the _mmap_ system call. _Read_/_write_ operations are performed by directly accessing the address space.
+In this way, an extra step is eliminated while accessing the data.
+So, there is no need for intermediate buffers in the user space because every buffer cache is in the system space implemented as  _page cache_ by the kernel.

+> If the data is in _page cache_, the kernel is bypassed and read operations are performed at memory speed.
+If the data is not in  _page cache_, a page-fault is issued and the kernel looks for the data for that page and loads the data in _page cache_ to be accessible to the application.

+ > It’s very common for database engines to use this mechanism to access data files.

 ##### [References]
 - [High Performance MySQL: Optimization, Backups, and Replication Book](https://www.amazon.com/High-Performance-MySQL-Optimization-Replication/dp/1449314287)